 - 7. If necessary, restore the locally modified versions of the following files. - a.
 If your site had locally modified versions of /etc/syslog-ng/syslog-ng.conf or /etc/rsyslog.conf before this SMW update, restore the local modifications to these files.
 During the upgrade procedure, the old files are saved in /etc/syslog-ng/syslog-ng.conf-YYYYMMDDhhmm and /etc/rsyslog.conf.rpmsave. - b.
 If your site had local modifications to /opt/cray/hss/default/etc/auto.xtshutdown before this SMW update, restore the local modifications to this file. - c.
-If your site had local modifications to /opt/cray/hss/default/etc/sedc_srv.ini before this SMW update, locate the destination of this symbolic link (see Before You Start on page 63), compare the content of the local file to the distributed version of the file, and update your local file appropriately. - 8.
+If your site had power management profiles, copy the files that you backed up from /opt/cray/hss/7.0.0/pm/profiles directory into the new /opt/cray/hss/default/pm/profiles directory.
+See Monitoring and Managing Power Consumption on the Cray XC30 System (S-0043) for instructions on validating the restored profiles. - d.
+If your site had local modifications to /opt/cray/hss/default/etc/sedc_srv.ini before this SMW update, locate the destination of this symbolic link (see Before You Start on page 67), compare the content of the local file to the distributed version of the file, and update your local file appropriately. - 8.
 If your site has an /opt/cray/hss/default/etc/xtdiscover.ini file, the SMW update process does not overwrite an existing xtdiscover.ini file; the new version is named xtdiscover.ini.dist.
 Compare the content of the new xtdiscover.ini.dist with your xtdiscover.ini file, and update your xtdiscover.ini file appropriately.